This article is the first in a four-part series which describes each of the 4 Bioteams Zones, starting with the Leadership Zone.

 This article was originally published in 2005 by Ken Thompson and Robin Good.

-In a previous article, Virtual Teams - a new paradigm from nature, I have argued that traditional teams have key weaknesses and limitations and are now being replaced in organizations by Virtually Networked Teams.
+In The Bioteaming Manifesto we argued that traditional teams have key weaknesses and limitations and are now being replaced in organizations by Virtually Networked Teams.

 Bioteaming is as such a new research area focused on the systematic study of natures’ historically most successful living teams while identifying best methods and approaches to transfer and integrate nature’s best solutions into the daily life of Virtually Networked Teams present handicaps and limitations.

 In an perfectly working bioteam there are no leaders.
 Everyone contributes to the well being of the team and to achieving the agreed goals.

 In a bioteam there are no leaders issuing orders, as everyone is broadcasting relevant bits of information just-in-time to all other team members.

 Leaders are not needed as there are no rigid permission structures and any team member can take timely action relative the information received.
 Direct, responsible individual action is supported and facilitated.

 Transparency and clearly agreed policies are the foundations for all this to happen.

 Nature’s teams broadcast information bits and expect receiving teammates to take appropriate action just-in-time.